LlamaYeYe/PIP-CO-Idle-Framworks/README.md

 Only one idle provider is active at a time.

-## Low-memory architecture

-The runtime is split so the main menu, persistent idle service, built-in bomb renderer, Mesmetron adapter, Pipquarium adapter, and fullscreen runner are separate files.

-Heavy renderer code is loaded only when needed.
-This avoids keeping provider renderers in the main menu's memory scope and improves repeated preview/idle/wake/reopen stability on the memory-constrained Pip-Boy.

 ## Compatibility

 The integration does not bundle or rewrite Mesmetron or Pipquarium renderer assets.
-Each provider remains independently installable.

-PIP-CO does not replace `Pip.audioStart`, `Pip.bootAnimation`, `Pip.CURRENT`,
-or `Pip.blitOptions`.

-## Hardware validation

-The REWRITE2I architecture was hardware-tested with:

-- the built-in PIP-BOY 3000 idle
-- Mesmetron detection, previews, automatic idle, and wake/exit
-- Pipquarium detection, preview, automatic idle, and wake/exit
-- provider uninstall detection
-- repeated navigation and reopening without the earlier LOW MEMORY crash

-The known Mesmetron Spiral JIT warning originates in the Spiral renderer and is not a PIP-CO LOW_MEMORY failure.
+Each provider remains independently installable. not a PIP-CO LOW_MEMORY failure.